-Cocktails became a huge fad in 1920s Europe as America languished in prohibition.
+Cocktails became a huge fad in Jazz Age Europe as America languished in prohibition.
 For many, they were regarded as undoubtedly ‘America’s chief contribution to the pleasures of civilisation.’

 To unravel the origins of the cocktail and individual cocktails requires wading through a bewildering concoction of myth, legend and misinformation.
 There are as many theories about the origin of the cocktail as there are varieties.
 However, despite the fact that cocktails have been around for over a century they seemingly rose to prominence in American at the turn of the century but went underground with the introduction of prohibition.
-Then in the early 1920s cocktails became an essential ingredient in any European fashionable society gathering and Europe went cocktail mad.
+Then in the early 1920s, as the Jazz Age flourished, cocktails became an essential ingredient in any European fashionable society gathering and Europe went cocktail mad.

 Although the origin of the cocktail is not agreed what is known is that the first use of the word in print was in 1803 in an early American paper called the Farmer’s Cabinet and this was followed in 1806 by the editor of the Balance and Colombian Repository in Hudson, New York defining ‘Cocktail’ as a ‘stimulating liquor composed of spirits, sugar, water and bitters.’